 Music History Camp Lesson Plans (49.4 KiB, 2,698 hits)

 This simple camp format worked great.
 My private students have really benefitted from receiving an overview of the historical periods.

 Offering summer camps is also a good way to augment your income during the summer months, too.
-You can download a free pdf version of the information above on the Printables > Lesson Plans page.
-You can also check out more photos from my Music History Camp last year here.
+Check out more photos from my Music History Camp last year here.